Back in September of this year we tragically lost one of our beloved cats to cancer. It was heart breaking made worse by the unexpectedness of it.

-Lucky had come to our home around 2 years ago when his owner passed away and her family did not want to keep him so we took him in.
+Lucky had come to our home around 2 years earlier when his owner passed away and her family did not want to keep him (and even wanted to have him euthanised) He was 6 years old.
+So we eagerly took him in.

 He was also one of those cats you could just pick up and cuddle and he would be really contented, just purring gently and happy to be held.